-Both Outlook and Gmail have built-in functionality to view threads as a conversation.
+Both Outlook and Gmail have built-in functionality to view threads as an email conversation.
 Here is an example of an email thread in outlook using the “show as conversation option”.

-While this interface may be a good way to organize cluttered threads, this is a misleading way to view the thread as a whole.
-The interface forces the thread to appear as a linear, like a back to back to back conversation.
+While this interface may be a good way to organize cluttered threads, this is a misleading way to view the thread and conduct email threading.
+The interface forces the thread to appear as a linear, like a back to back to back email conversation.
 This is not the reality of how most threads behave.
 As a document reviewer, your job is to understand how threads can branch in all directions.
-Attention to detail can reveal important context such as what information was discussed, what documents were attached, and who was brought in or left out at each point in the thread.
+Attention to detail can reveal important context such as what information was discussed, what documents were attached, and who was brought in or left out at each point in the email thread.

 Email Thread Visualizer

 Each thread, whether linear or branching, tells a story.
 The story could be useful, or it could be noise such as: “pick me up some bread from the store”.
 When one single email in a thread is responsive, that’s usually a strong indicator that you should review the full thread.
 This is when the Digital WarRoom email thread visualizer tool becomes increasingly useful, as you could uncover more information and context by understanding the thread in its entirety.
 The email thread visualizer displays a visual rendition of how emails in the thread are connected.

 The email thread visualizer will help you answer the question: what information is available to me and how is it all related?
 Email PSTs can be monstrous in size.
 More custodians and more data mean high review burden.
 Understandably, many review teams try to find ways to reduce that burden, especially in larger matters.

 A common strategy to reduce review burden is for legal teams to only review the longest thread on each email chain.

 In responding to an email thread, email applications tend to automatically append a log of the entire visible thread thus far as part of the email.
 It could be hypothesized that the “final” email in the thread (AKA “longest thread”) will contain most of the entire thread logged within that single email.